AI Outreach Automation

 f.write(refresh_token)

-# GOOD: Encrypt tokens at rest
+# GOOD: encrypt tokens at rest

 from cryptography.fernet import Fernet

-key = Fernet.generate_key() # Store this securely
+key = Fernet.generate_key() # Store this key securely, separately

 cipher = Fernet(key)